Soft Almond Sugar Cookies

 Just like my dairy free sugar cookies, these frosted almond cookies are soft and chewy and perfectly buttery.

-Why You'll Love These Soft Almond Sugar Cookies
+Why You’ll Love My Soft Almond Sugar Cookies

 - You’ll only need 9 simple pantry ingredients that I bet you already have!